Last Updated April 19, 2021

 You can take your blood sugar level right before you enjoy a meal or in the morning before eating (this is classed as an overnight fast).
 Your blood sugar level should be at its lowest during this time.

-Along with these testing methods, you can also check your A1c number, usually with your doctor.
+Along with these testing methods, you can also check your A1c number, usually under supervision by your doctor.
 This is a measure of the average percent of your blood that has had sugar attached to it over the past 2-3 months.
 The goal is 7% or less and, again, consult your doctor to understand more about this number, how to test, and what the results mean for you.

 What is a Glucometer?

 A glucometer, or a glucose meter, is a medical device that is used to determine the approximate level of glucose in the blood.
-They can be used by both medical professionals and regular people who want to measure glucose levels in the comfort of their own home.
+They can be used by both medical professionals and regular people who want to measure glucose levels in the comfort of their own homes.

 Is a Diabetes Test Kit a Glucometer?